+Required Resources

+Cost

+\$50,000

-Required Resources Line item Title or Description of request Cost 101-5100-541-31010 Stormwater Master Plan \$50,000 page 1 of 2
+page 1 of 2

 Transportation Surface Drainage and Ongoing Rehabilitation (TSDOR) Program Study Update

 Department Name Division Name Fund Priority Fiscal Impact Public Works Engineering Transportation 2 \$17,220

 The Town of Southwest Ranches completed the transportation surface and drainage ongoing rehabilitation (TSDOR) program study in November 2013 by hiring the King Engineering Associates, Inc engineering firm to perform streets condition assessment and develop improvement cost estimates.
 The program was developed to resurface all 64 miles of public roadway within the Town.
 To date, the Town has resurfaced 5.23 miles, which is slightly over 8% of the total planned roadways.